 "The frustration with performance appraisal is certainly understandable,” he stated, “but if alternatives become more subjective and less attention is given to reducing bias, there is potential for serious problems down the road.”

 If your current performance review system is heavily dependent on subjective questions and the perspective of a single manager, change it to combat bias every step of the way:

 - Make ratings of performance and efficiency based on data.

-- Collect the perspectives of more than one manager — even co-workers.
+- Collect the perspectives of more than one manager or project manager — even co-workers.

 - Write better criteria for what to include in comments.